nf-core/website/markdown/usage/data_management.md

 Archiving is often the responsibility of your host institution, contact them for more details.

+### Data compression

+Some tools require compressed input files, which have many advantages: they take less space for storage and sharing.
+The most frequent format is gzip; it is accepted by many tools which you can check in tool manuals.
+Sometimes gbzip format is needed, for instance for alignment files.
+Read a more detailed explanation on which format to choose [here](https://www.uppmax.uu.se/support/faq/resources-faq/which-compression-format-should-i-use-for-ngs-related-files/).

 ## Data sharing

 In the era of [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable and Reusable) and [Open science](https://ec.europa.eu/research/openscience/index.cfm), datasets should be made available to the public, for example by submitting your data to a public repository.